anoma/namada-shielded-expedition/HardFork.md

 # Validator instructions for hard fork and state migration

 The hard fork is planned to take place at block height `X` and will upgrade Namada to `v0.32.1`.
 The following instructions to accomplish this are detailed below.
 Most of the commands require the use of the `namadan` binary, which is the same as running `namada node`.
+The use of `namadan` and `namada node` are interchangeable.

 ## Hosted files and materials

-The team is providing special binaries that are needed in order to execute the migration properly.
-At the moment, these are:
+The team is providing special files that are needed in order to execute the migration properly.
+The necessary files are provided in the [hard_fork directory](hard_fork/) of this repository.
+These are:

+- `namada-0.31.10`: binaries for all architectures also found at https://github.com/anoma/namada/releases/tag/v0.31.10
-- `namada-0.31.9-MIG`: found at `<insert_link>`
+- `namada-0.32.1`: binaries for all architectures also found at https://github.com/anoma/namada/releases/tag/v0.32.1
+- `make-db-migration`: linux binary needed to perform the state migration
+- `wasm`: two files - `checksums.json` and `vp_user wasm` are provideď to upgrade the user VP

 In the following instructions, we will refer to different binaries with the following different names.

-- `namadan`: the current runtime from v0.31.9
+- `namadan`: the current runtime from `v0.31.9`
-- `namadan-0.31.9-MIG`: special runtime based on v0.31.9 with extra migration feature.
+- `namadan-0.31.10`: the same exact behavior as the `v0.31.9` runtime but also has extra migration features built in.
+All steps below that are performed with `namadan` can also be performed with `namadan-0.31.10`.
-- `namadan-0.32.1`: the new runtime from v0.32.1.
-These can be fetched from the release page on Github.
+- `namadan-0.32.1`: the new runtime from `v0.32.1`.

-Please note that `namadan-0.31.9-MIG` can be used to do everything that `namadan` can do, and likewise for v0.32.1.

-We will also host a new wasm for the user VP, along with a new `checksums.json` file, which can be found at `<insert_link>`.

 ## Before the hard fork